iOSonja/swiftui-exercises/README.md

 - Moonshot: Info bank for NASA's Apollo space program
 - Drawings: A collection of views with drawings and special effects
 - Cupcake Corner: Ecommerce app for ordering cupcakes
+- Bookworm: Personal app for keeping track of read books and their reviews

 ### Finished Challenges